Wednesday, 8 November 2017

 Vishwaksena sannadhi

-Nayaka Kings who reconstructed this mandapams
+Nayaka Kings who reconstructed these mandapams

-Reliefs on one of the 8 pillars of Shesha Rayar Mandapam ( A war scene )
+Reliefs on one of the 8 pillars of Shesha Rayar Mandapam (A war scene)

 Reliefs on one of the 8 pillars of Shesha Rayar Mandapam